Can I get rid of cable and just stream?

 Title: Cutting the Cord: Ditching Cable for Streaming

-Cutting the cord refers to the act of canceling your cable or satellite TV subscription and relying solely on streaming services for your entertainment needs.
-Streaming services allow users to watch TV shows, movies, and other content over the internet, eliminating the need for traditional cable or satellite connections.
+Cutting the cord refers to the act of canceling your cable or satellite TV subscription and opting for streaming services instead.
+By doing so, you can access a wide range of content over the internet, including movies, TV shows, documentaries, and live events.

+There are several reasons why individuals are increasingly drawn to streaming services.
+Firstly, streaming platforms offer greater flexibility, allowing users to watch their favorite shows and movies whenever and wherever they want.
+Additionally, streaming services often come at a fraction of the cost of cable subscriptions, making them a more affordable option for many households.

 Can I get rid of cable and just stream?